Controlled digital lending: Hachette Book Group, Inc. v. Internet Archive

 In Hachette Book Group, Inc. v.
 Internet Archive, 664 F.Supp.3d 370 (S.D.N.Y., Mar.
 24, 2023), the United States District Court for the Southern District of New York determined that the Internet Archive committed copyright infringement by scanning and distributing copies of books online.
 Stemming from the creation of the National Emergency Library (NEL) during the onset of the COVID-19 pandemic, publishing company Hachette Book Group alleged that the Open Library and the National Emergency Library facilitated copyright infringement.
 The case involves the fair use of controlled digital lending (CDL) systems.

 On March 25, 2023, the court ruled against Internet Archive.
 On August 11, 2023 the parties reached a negotiated judgement.
 The agreement prescribes a permanent injunction against the Internet Archive preventing it from distributing the plaintiffs books as well as an undisclosed payment to plaintiffs.
 The agreement also preserves the right for the Internet Archive to appeal the previous ruling.

 The trial court's ruling in this case was affirmed on appeal to the United States Court of Appeals for the Second Circuit on September 4, 2024 in Hachette Book Group, Inc. v.
 Internet Archive, 115 F.4th 163 (2d Cir.
 September 4, 2024).
 The court stated "On the one hand, eBook licensing fees may impose a burden on libraries and reduce access to creative work.
 On the other hand, authors have a right to be compensated in connection with the copying and distribution of their original creations.
 Congress balanced these 'competing claims upon the public interest' in the Copyright Act.
 We must uphold that balance here."
 As a matter of binding precedent, the Second Circuit's ruling governs within the states of Connecticut, New York, and Vermont, but is merely persuasive authority in other states.

 On December 4, 2024, the Internet Archive announced that it had decided to refrain from petitioning the Supreme Court to overturn the Second Circuit's decision.
-Although the Second Circuit decision is not binding outside its territory, the Internet Archive itself remains bound by the permanent injunction, and affirmed that it would "honor the ... agreement to remove books from lending at [the] publishers' requests."
+Although the Second Circuit decision is not binding outside its territory, the Internet Archive itself remains bound by the permanent injunction, and affirmed that it would "honor the ... agreement to remove books from lending at [the] publishers' requests".

+Independent Secure Digital Lending (iSDL) – a European counterpart to CDL

+Independent Secure Digital Lending (iSDL) is a model of digital library lending developed in the European context, allowing libraries to lend digitized copies of works from their collections under controlled conditions.
+It is often described as a European counterpart to Controlled Digital Lending (CDL).